 Classroom Policies: In addition to attending class regularly and participating in discussions.
 You are expected to behave professionally during lectures and discussions in order to foster a positive learning environment for all students.
 If you are to bring a laptop to class in order to take notes, please feel free to do so.
 However, you may not use your computer to IM, text, play games, do work for another class, surf the net, etc. Please be sensible about this to avoid losing the privilege.
 TURN OFF OR SILENCE ALL PHONES PRIOR TO ENTERING CLASS.
 If your phone happens to go off or if you are caught texting during a lecture, you will be asked to leave and will have your attendance forfeited for that day.
 Taking pictures of the whiteboard and/or pages of the textbook is allowed if you have forgotten your book.
 Do it quietly as to not disrupt the class.
 Class time is valuable and you will want to remember to bring your text all the time, so you can get the most out of the class room time.

 Attendance will be taken EVERY DAY and you will be expected to contribute to the class discussions.
 You are allowed to miss TWO classes (the equivalent to one week's worth of class) before your grade is affected negatively.
 It doesn't matter if the absence is for an illness or you just wanted to sleep in or go get a cup of coffee.
 However, if you have an extended illness (supported by a doctors note) your absences will be adjusted accordingly.
 Also, if you have documentation that you will be absent for an official UCF function, you absences will be adjusted accordingly.
 If you are more than TEN minutes late to class, you will be marked late for that day.
 If you are more than 15 minutes late to class, you will be marked with an absence for the day.
-Here is a breakdown of how your grade will be penalized for absences:
+Here is a breakdown of how your grade will be penalized.

-Number of Penalties
+Number of Absences Penalties

-Absences

 0-2 No Penalty

-3 Deduction to attendance grade in this manner: an A will become an A-; a B+ will become a B, and so on.
-4 Deduction to attendance grade in this manner: an A will become a B+; a B+ will become a B- and so on.
-5 Deduction to attendance grade 5 of a full letter grade (e.g., an A will become a B; a B becomes a C, etc. 6 Deduction to attendance grade of TWO full letter grades (e.g., an A becomes a C) 7 or more Deduction to attendance grade of THREE letter grades.
+3 Deduction in this manner: an A

+will become an A-; a B+ will

+become a B, and so on.

+4 Deduction in this manner: an A

+will become a B+; a B+ will

+become a B-, and so on.

+5 Deduction of a full letter grade

+(e.g., an A will become a B; a B

+becomes a C, etc.

+6 Deduction of TWO full letter

+grades (e.g., an A becomes a C)